burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

     path, x0, y0, w, h = row
 ```

-First, we have to create input from image path.
+First, we have to create an input from the image path.
 To do that we're going to use `tf.keras.preprocessing.image.load_img`.

 ```python
 proc_image = tf.keras.preprocessing.image.load_img(self.data_path + path)